-I hold a PhD in social anthropology from the Australian National University (ANU) and am appointed as an Adjunct Associate Professor at the College of Asia and Pacific, the Australian National University.
+I am Associate Professor (2019) at UNSW and hold a PhD in social anthropology from the Australian National University (ANU).
+I am also Adjunct Associate Professor at the College of Asia and Pacific, ANU.

 I have been working on inter-linked research themes, religion and regional identity (Islam), civil society and social change in Asia, especially Indonesia.
 Poverty affects approximately 11% of the Indonesian population in Indonesia and how to achieve equitable socio-economic development in regional Indonesia and especially among marginalised social groups is a significant policy agenda.
 This can be addressed with the development of civil society movements, social enterprises, and social and development policies.

 - Social Development Policies and Innovation: Crowd Funding, Social Enterprises, and Socially Engaged Religion (Islamic philanthropic NGOs and Islamic micro-financing for poverty reduction and job creation)